-It was not raining at the time of the inspection, and we therefore cannot assess the adequacy of the rainwater goods.
+Any additional limits to inspection functional.
+It was not raining at the time of inspection therefore we could not confirm the adequacy of rainwater goods.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.